 In Idaho, evictions are governed by Idaho statutes.
-If a landlord wants to evict a tenant, the landlord must file an eviction lawsuit (also called a forcible entry and unlawful detainer suit) with the court.
+When a landlord wants to evict a tenant, the landlord must file an eviction lawsuit (also called a forcible entry and unlawful detainer suit) with the court.
 Because evictions are controlled by state statute, it is very important that the landlord follow all the rules and procedures set forth in the statutes.
-Otherwise, the eviction may not be valid.
+Otherwise, the eviction might not be valid.
 This article will explain the basic rules and procedures landlords and property managers must follow when evicting a tenant in Idaho.

 If a landlord wants to evict a tenant, the landlord must have legal cause.
 Idaho statutes define legal cause as, among other things, failing to pay rent, violating the lease or rental agreement, or seriously damaging the rental unit.
 To evict the tenant for one of these reasons, the landlord must first terminate the tenancy.
 The landlord does this by giving the tenant written notice.
 The type of notice required will depend on the reason for the eviction.